MatthiasKainer/itbldz-docker/Readme.md

 To build-it your app with docker do:

-`docker run --rm -v "$PWD":/app itbldz:latest`
+`docker run --rm -v "$PWD":/app mkainer/itbldz:latest`

 To deploy-it do

-`docker run --rm -v "$PWD":/app itbldz:latest deploy-it`
+`docker run --rm -v "$PWD":/app mkainer/itbldz:latest deploy-it`

 To ship-it (build and deploy) do

-`docker run --rm -v "$PWD":/app itbldz:latest ship-it`
+`docker run --rm -v "$PWD":/app mkainer/itbldz:latest ship-it`